BigLogic-ca/rgs/examples/README.md

 ### 3. XSS Defense
 Enable `validateInput: true` in your store configuration to automatically sanitize strings.
 This is vital for any user-generated content displayed in the DOM.

+### 4. High-Volume Storage (IndexedDB)
+If your application needs to store more than 10MB (the typical localStorage limit), use the **IndexedDB Plugin**.
+It allows storing Gigabytes of data asynchronously without blocking the main UI thread.

 ## 🛠️ Testing Environment
 All examples are validated using Jest in a `jsdom` environment.